MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/02-ai-services-security.md

 4. In the left navigation pane, select **Secrets** (in the Objects section).
 5. Select **+ Generate/Import** and add a new secret with the following settings :
     - **Upload options**: Manual
-    - **Name**: Cognitive-Services-Key *(it's important to match this exactly, because later you'll run code that retrieves the secret based on this name)*
+    - **Name**: AI-Services-Key *(it's important to match this exactly, because later you'll run code that retrieves the secret based on this name)*
     - **Value**: *Your **key1** Azure AI services key*
 6. Select **Create**.